Kukurá language

-Kukurá (Cucurá, Kokura) is a spurious language, fabricated by an interpreter in Brazil.
+Kukurá (Cucurá, Kokura) is a spurious language, fabricated by an interpreter in Brazil and supposedly spoken in the state of Mato Grosso do Sul.

 History

-When Alberto Vojtěch Frič visited Rio Verde, Brazil, in 1901 he took with him a Kainguá Indian called Guzmán who said he spoke the language of the local Chavante people.

-A word list was published for the so-called Kukurá language, thought to be an isolate, in 1931.
+When Alberto Vojtěch Frič visited Rio Verde, Brazil, in 1901 he took with him a Kainguá Amerindian called Guzmán who said he spoke the language of the local Chavante people.
+A word list was subsequently published for the so-called Kukurá language, thought to be an isolate, in 1931.

 In 1932 Curt Nimuendajú, who had visited the Rio Verde in 1909 and 1913, showed that Guzmán's wordlist consisted half of fake words and half of mispronounced Guaraní.
 There was no resemblance to the Ofayé language that was actually spoken in the region.
+Guzmán had also falsified other vocabularies for which he was the informant.

 Vocabulary

 Loukotka (1968) lists the following basic vocabulary items for the spurious language.